amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_Model.md

 **L2 anchor logic:** After each task, the current weights of `m_l2` are saved as `l2_anchor`.
 On the next task, the L2 penalty pulls weights back toward this anchor.
 This is the standard L2 continual learning baseline — unlike EWC, it cannot selectively weight the penalty by parameter importance.

-**Dropout early stopping:** At the end of each epoch, `avg_val_acc` is computed over the validation loaders for all tasks seen so far.
+**Dropout early stopping:** After all batches in an epoch complete, `avg_val_acc` is computed over the validation loaders for all tasks seen so far.
 If it fails to improve for `EARLY_STOP_PATIENCE` consecutive epochs, training on the current task stops and the best-seen weights are restored.
 This is the paper's stopping criterion for the SGD+dropout baseline.

 ---